despolov/f1-stats/README.md

 ## TODO

-- team radios for each driver
+- there should be no minus numbers in the tyres route
-- scatter plots with the driver laps for each practice and quali
+- scatter plots with the driver laps for each practice and quali in the stints route
+- team radios for each driver - separate route again with selector for the race, year, driver